ResearchIT/pronto-user-docs/docs/ondemand/jupyterlab.md

 ![jupyterlab job progress ready](img/jupyterlab_ready_0.png)

 After you click the button, you will probably see a white screen.
-Eventually, an animated Jupyer icon should show up.
+Eventually, an animated Jupyter icon should show up.
 This may take several seconds, so please be patient.
 You may also see an error screen like this.

 ![jupyterlab slow to load error](img/jupyterlab_error_0.png)